 One thing that stands out as “cheap” is the lack of an auto-shutter.
 They’ve been around for decades and I’m not sure why the manufacturers (not just Sony) haven’t bothered to start implementing them.
 It’s easy to forget to close a shutter when you’re done which isn’t great for keeping the lens clean long-term, and it’s nothing but an annoyance when you’ve got precious few seconds to get the camera rolling to record something spontaneous.
 Still, we’re stuck with this old tech for now it seems.

-A note about the USB extension… it was insanely tight when I first used it, and a bear to get disconnected – had I slipped when pulling, I probably would have ripped the wires right out of the camera.
+A note about the USB extension… it was insanely tight when I first used it, and quite difficult to disconnect – had I slipped when pulling, I probably would have ripped the wires right out of the camera.
 After a few connects/disconnects it got easy (I suppose whatever was sticking finally bent), but it’s one thing to watch for.

 When it comes to recording options at max resolution, 1080/60p and 1080/60i are the only two options.
 No 24 or 30 fps.
 Personally, I don’t mind 60fps being the only option – some camcorders reach other frame rates by capturing in 60p/i anyway and down-converting to lower frame rates for the recording anyway which isn’t ideal.
 And generally you want to record in the highest quality possible since quality goes down every time you convert/transcode/etc. That said, I have to wonder if it’s perhaps time to start dropping interlaced mode altogether on consumer camcorders.
 Progressive compresses better with literally every recent encoder, and it looks better on digital displays too – I can’t think of any situation in the consumer market where someone would want to capture in 60fps interlaced when 60fps progressive is available.